 Most questions will be set at the audit senior/manager level.
 Questions may be set at the junior level but it is extremely unlikely that there will be questions set at the partner level.

-No. Candidates need to have a basic knowledge of the key points of the relevant ISAs.
+No. Candidates need to have knowledge of the key points of the relevant ISAs and be able to apply the guidance included in the ISAs.
 There is no need to quote numbers and paragraphs in answers.

 Bullet points can be used in answers.
 However, each bullet must contain a complete sentence.
-The only exception to this is the requirement "list" where a list of documents, assertions etc, may be required without explanation.
+The only exception to this is where the requirement asks candidates to 'list' a number of requested items, such as assertions or the elements of the auditor’s report.
+Each item identified would be worth ½ mark each and therefore may be provided without explanation.

-Candidates are expected to have knowledge of accounting standards listed under Paper F3 for Paper F8 and therefore intangible non-current assets are examinable.
+Candidates are expected to have knowledge of accounting standards listed under F3 for F8 and therefore intangible non-current assets are examinable.

 Not necessarily.
 Candidates may answer questions in any order they wish.
-They should use the reading time to review all of the questions.
-It may be helpful to start with question 1 as this is the longest question.
+Candidates should allocate appropriate time to read and plan their answers to the questions.
+It may be helpful to start with the longest question first.

 Internal audit will not necessarily be examined at every single sitting going forward.
 However, it is an important area of the syllabus and is likely to be examined regularly.